 Researcher biography

-Susan is a registered architect, architectural educator and researcher with a PhD in Architecture from the University of Queensland (2014), and professional qualifications and experience.
-Prior to her academic career Susan worked in practice for over 10 years in Australia and the UK, gaining experience on a range of project scales and types including community, civic, housing and urban design.
-She is a Fellow of the Australian Institute of Architects and has contributed to its education committee, and regional and state awards programs in urban design, residential design and art-architecture.
-She currently sits on the AIA National Gender Equity Committee.
+Prior to her academic career Susan worked in architectural practice for over 10 years in Australia and the UK, gaining experience on a range of project scales and types including community, civic, housing and urban design.
+She maintains strong connections to industry and is a Fellow of the Australian Institute of Architects and has contributed to its education and gender equity committees, and regional and state awards programs in urban design, public architecture, residential design and art-architecture.
+She currently contributes to the AIA National Gender Equity Committee Research and Publication Taskforce.

-Susan’s research also informs teaching and curriculum development in the Faculty of Engineering, Architecture and Information Technology at UQ.
-In 2021 Susan will contribute to two projects to develop Indigenous and inter-cultural content for built environment and design education, as part of teams led by indigenous experts.
+Susan has contributed extensively to the leadership of the Architecture, Design and Planning School at UQ, most recently as Chair of Research (2022), Chair of Teaching and Learning (2018-21) and Academic Advisor for the Master of Urban Development and Design Program (2021).
+Her research also informs teaching and curriculum development in the Faculty of Engineering, Architecture and Information Technology at UQ.
+In 2021 Susan contributed to two projects to develop Indigenous and inter-cultural content for built environment and design education, as part of teams led by indigenous experts.

 Awards